 Chief Executive Officer

-Spirit of America is a “not-neutral” nongovernmental organization; it takes America’s side and only provides assistance in response to needs identified by deployed US troops and diplomats.
-This is a new private-public model to support America’s security, leadership, and values.
-General Stanley McChrystal calls it “an innovation important to our country’s future.”
-Spirit of America is the only nonprofit officially approved by Congress and the Department of Defense to work alongside deployed US troops and provide private assistance in support of their missions.
+Spirit of America is a privately-funded 501c3 citizen service organization.
+It is the only nonprofit recognized by Congress and approved by the Department of Defense to work alongside deployed US troops and provide private assistance in support of their missions.

 Jim earned an MBA from the Stanford University Graduate School of Business.
 He is the founder and president emeritus of The Friends of Arjay Miller (FOAM), Stanford business school’s longest-lived social institution.